bigbagy/NLP-document-parsing-and-clustering/README.md

 Step 1, open and parse all documents located inside "/src/files" folder

-a dedicated parser is used to parse plain text from txt, docx, pptx, pdf files, return plain texts and file names
+a dedicated parser is used to parse any text from txt, docx, pptx, pdf files, return plain texts and file names

 Step 2, determine document language